-The peripheral interrupt is activated when the burst-cycle is finished.
-When this interrupt occurred, the interrupt request flag PERF will be set.
+The peripheral interrupt is activated when the burst-cycle is finished or the FSK decoder detect the ring signal or line reversal or FSK carrier signal or FSK packet data.
+When these interrupts occurred, the interrupt request flag PERF will be set.
 When the peripheral interrupt is enabled, the stack is not full and the PERF is set, a subroutine call to location 10H will occur.
 The interrupt request flag PERF and EMI bits will be cleared to disable other interrupts.